thedarkwriter/courseware-lms-content/video/conditional_statements_LVM.md

 ## The puppet job tool

-Now that you're working across multiple nodes, connecting manually with SSH to trigger Puppet runs may start to seem a little tedious.
-The `puppet job` tool lets you trigger Puppet runs across multiple nodes remotely.
+Now that I'm working across multiple nodes, connecting manually with SSH to trigger Puppet runs may start to seem a little tedious.
+The `puppet job` tool lets me trigger Puppet runs across multiple nodes remotely.

 <div class = "lvm-task-number"><p>Task 5:</p></div>

-Before using this tool, we'll have to take a few steps via the PE console to set up authentication through PE's role-based access control system (RBAC).
+Before using this tool, I'll have to take a few steps via the PE console to set up authentication through PE's role-based access control system (RBAC).

-To log in to the console, bring up a web browser on the host system you're using to run the Learning VM and navigate to `https://<VM's IPADDRESS>`.
+To log in to the console, I bring up a web browser on the host system I'm using and navigate to `https://<VM's IPADDRESS>`.
 (Note that using `https` will take you to the console, while `http` will take you to this quest guide.)